-At this stage, therapeutic measures are implemented that contribute to the elimination of the active course of the pathological process.
+At this stage, therapeutic measures are implemented that contribute to eliminating the active course of the pathological process.

 Patients with heart disease have symptomatic treatment for circulatory disorders.

-Rehabilitation problems, the patient’s work capacity and his employment are also solved.
+Rehabilitation problems, the patient’s work capacity, and employment are also solved.

 Principles of treatment of rheumatism in children

-In the treatment of rheumatism in children, first of all, effective antibacterial treatment is prescribed (single intramuscular injection of sodium salt of penicillin G).
+In treating rheumatism in children, effective antibacterial treatment is first prescribed (single intramuscular injection of the sodium salt of penicillin G).